Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 If you know the name of the hospital around you, or you find it through people you know or by searching on the internet, check the following:

 Please note that JMIP and JIH accreditations are only for hospitals.
 If you are searching for a Tokyo-based English-speaking clinic, the first thing to check is whether the clinic’s website has an English version.
-However, please do not stop at the website alone; do call the clinic to check if they can support the English language.
+However, please do not stop at the website alone; call the clinic to check if they can support the English language.

 What is JMIP?